Integrable modules for Lie Torus: Introduction

-The Lie Torus is defined as multiloop algebra using finitely many finite order automorphisms (see 1.4).
-In the case where all automorphisms are trivial we ge the standard non-twisted multiloop algebra.
-In this case $\stackrel{\sim}{LT}$ is nothing but toroidal Lie algebra (see 1.3).
-The irreducible integrable modules for toroidal case has been classified in $[E3]$.
+The Lie torus is defined as multiloop algebra using finitely many commuting finite order automorphisms (subsection \ref{subs2}).
+In the case where all automorphisms are trivial we get the standard non-twisted multiloop algebra.
+In this case $\stackrel{\sim}{LT}$ is nothing but the toroidal Lie algebra (subsection \ref{subs1}).
+The irreducible integrable modules for toroidal case has been classified in \cite{E3}.

-The classification of irreducible integrable modules (where the zero degree center acts non trivially) for the universal central extension of Lie Torus runs parallel to the toroidal case.
-But there are sevaral places where we need completely different arguments.
-For example, in the toroidal case, highest weight exists at a graded level.
-But in the case of $\stackrel{\sim}{LT}$, we could only able to prove that the highest weight exists at a non-graded level.
+The classification of the irreducible integrable modules (where the zero degree center acts non trivially) for $\stackrel{\sim}{LT}$ runs parallel to the toroidal case.
+But there are several places where we need completely different arguments.
+For example, in the toroidal case, highest weight exists at a graded level; but in the case of $\stackrel{\sim}{LT}$, we could only able to prove that the highest weight exists at a non-graded level.
 Because of the presence of automorphisms, the proof becomes more complex.